Contracts Signed by Minors: Everything You Need to Know

 In most states, individuals may only void the contract while they are still legally considered a minor.
 There are also laws regarding ratification, typically with a set amount of time in which the individual can void the contract.
 For example, some states allow up to six months after the person's 18th birthday to void any contracts made while they were a minor.
 If the person does nothing to revoke the contract by then, a court may not allow the voiding of a contract, as the person is considered to have ratified the contract.
 Ratification may also occur when the person signs a legally binding document, or by default when the person continues to abide by the contract terms (such as making payments).

 If you need help with contracts signed by minors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.